darrenjw/logreg/Scala/Readme.md

 ```
 Note that `sbt` is also designed to be used interactively. eg. do `sbt` to get an `sbt` prompt, and then type `run` at the `sbt` prompt.

+## Spark example

+The [Apache Spark](https://spark.apache.org/) example requires a Spark installation in addition to `sbt`.
+Running `sbt assembly` from the `spark` subdirectory will produce a `jar` that can be submitted to a Spark cluster using `spark-submit`.
+See the Spark docs for more information on installing and using Spark clusters.

+Note that Spark is intended for working with very large datasets.
+On small datasets it will be *much* slower than non-Spark Scala code.